 The investigators and hearing panelists receive annual training and ongoing training throughout the year on issues related to sexual violence and related misconduct.
-They are also provided training on how to conduct investigations and hearings in a fair and equitable manner that both protects the safety of those involved and promotes accountability.
+They are also provided training on how to conduct investigations and hearings in a fair and equitable manner, without conflicts of interest that both protect the safety of those involved and promote accountability.